marouenbg/ACHR.cu/docs/install/index.md

 ### Requirements
 + Linux-based system

-+ Nvidia GPU with sm_35 architecture.
++ Nvidia GPU with `sm_35` architecture.
 Check the specs of your card [here](https://en.wikipedia.org/wiki/CUDA) This architecture is needed as `ACHR.cu` uses nested parallelism to gain even higher speed-ups.

++ CUDA v8.0

++ GSL linear algebra library needed for the sequential SVD and QR.